-Pretty scary notion that prospective homeowners who could enter the market in positions much better than existing homeowners aren’t willing to.
+Pretty scary notion that prospective homeowners who could enter the market in positions significantly better than existing homeowners aren’t willing to.

-But the way they see it, it’s scarier to take the plunge, given the economic uncertainty in the air.
+But the way they see it, it’s scarier to take the plunge and join them, given the economic uncertainty in the air.

 After all, it doesn’t make a whole lot of sense to start a family and form a household when you’re not sure if you’ll keep earning what you’re earning, let alone keep your job.